fluxkompensator/CronUI/README.md

 * Flask
 * Flask-JSGlue

-* All used Crontabs (defined by prefix in crontab.cfg) need to be user editable, e.g.: chmod g+w /etc/cron.d/*_ctl and owned by user running the flask application e.g.: chown root:pi /etc/cron.d/*_ctl
+* All used Crontabs (defined by prefix in crontab.cfg)
+* This program must be run as root

 ## Installation